Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 awareness of a larger world.

-of slaves was generally discouraged because it was feared that knowledge -
+of slaves was generally discouraged (and sometimes prohibited) because it was feared that knowledge -

 particularly the ability to read and write - would cause slaves to become